Security Pentester skill

 Quick Start

-# Run against a target (black-box)
+# Run against a target (white-box, source-aware, finds more vulns).

 Configuration (shannon.yaml)